linagora/openpaas-doc/_docs/getting-started/linux.md

 ```bash
 apt-get remove -y ^exim*
 ```
-> Removing the default mail transfer agent (_exim_) is required because OpenPaas comes with a full-featured mail server that also serves as a MTA.
+> Removing the default mail transfer agent (_exim_) is required because OpenPaaS comes with a full-featured mail server that also serves as a MTA.

 - Install openjdk-8
 ```bash